-When I tell them that I don’t have kids, they are often baffled.
-Typically, their next question is, “So how do you spend all of your free time?”
+When I told them that I don’t have kids, they were often baffled.
+Typically, their next question was, “So how do you spend all of your free time?”

-I do have quite a bit more free time than I used to.
+Now that I’m a full-time entrepreneur, I still work only part-time hours (only about 25-30 hours/week).
+I do have quite a bit more free time.
 My life feels more balanced even if I still don’t have enough time to do everything I want.

 For me, this was not always the case.